 Inaugural Program, Fall 2019

-The Asia Society Policy Institute (ASPI) was excited to host the inaugural cohort of the Emerging Female Leaders program from September 30 to October 9, 2019.
+The Asia Society Policy Institute (ASPI) hosted an impressive and dynamic group of women both comprised of government and non-government participants for the inaugural cohort of the Emerging Female Leaders program from September 30 to October 9, 2019.

 The first EFL class included: